Skip to main content

 Debian-based setup (custom template)

-For a cleaner setup, you can build a custom Debian-based Blaxel template that uses the standard Mesa install script.
+If you prefer Debian, you can build a custom Blaxel template with Mesa pre-installed.
 Create a Dockerfile:

 FROM debian:bookworm-slim